 Do you want access to the full range of mental health professionals and available therapy according to your needs?

-MCCs often restrict the professionals that people are allowed to work with, preferring to refer you to therapists who have a record of providing short-term therapy rather than to other therapists who may provide better results or offer a different packaging of services.
+MCCs often restrict the professionals that people are allowed to work with, preferring to refer you to therapists who provide short-term therapy rather than to therapists who may provide better results or offer a different packaging of services.

 While this goal is not always 100% achievable, time limits and restrictions imposed by MCCs and other outside sources often does result in maintenance / stability (e.g., lifetime medication) instead of your actual recovery.

 Some people may need medication for initial stability, but no one needs medication for life.
 Research has consistently shown that medication for mood problems, such as depression or anxiety, is most effective when combined with psychotherapy.
-And all medications have side effects, some can be very severe and health threatening.
+Psychiatric medications can and do cause more harm than good for a wide range of problems.
+And all medications have side effects; some can be very severe and health threatening.

 I want to keep your costs as low as I possibly can and do so by charging a flat fee for my various services.